 If you’re struggling to come up with something good, try these copywriting exercises to get unstuck.

 When you put work into your brand messaging, you want to know that it’s working for you.
-A/B testing helps you find that out.
-There’s no relying on hunch, intuition, or personal preference.
+That’s why A/B testing is your friend.
+With hard data, there’s no more relying on hunch, intuition, or personal preference when it comes to your copy.

 If you’re experimenting with various brand messaging, try this simple test: